artrocity/grp-react-fs-shopping-list/INSTRUCTIONS.md

 - Currently, if you typo something, it must be removed and re-added to fix it.
 An edit feature would be a great enhancement.
 Add an `Edit` button which will have the existing data show in the input form at the top of the page to allow an easier edit.

   > Hint: For the edit, add a boolean indicator to the component state to indicate if the item is in view or edit mode.

+## Part 3:

+Using your code from last week:

+- [ ] Add all members of your group to a single GitHub repository and give them write access.
+- [ ] Install Material UI before you start feature branching.
+- [ ] Plan out your tasks so that each person is working in a separate component (e.g. task for styling the form, list, list item, header & footer).
+- [ ] Each member of your group should create at least one feature branch and one pull request.

+## Whitebaord Questions

+Word Counter
+Prompt:

+Write a function that takes in two arguments, an array of strings and a string.
+The function should return the number of times the string is found in the array.

+Example clarifying questions:

+Will they always be array of strings and a string?
+Yes.
+May I use built in methods like .toLowercase()?
+Yes Will the array always have strings?
+It may be empty, if it is, return 0.
+Does capitalization matter?
+No. You may assume all characters are lowercase.
+Example test cases:

+["apple", "pizza", "orange", "apple", "sour apple"], "apple" -> 2 ["apple", "pizza", "orange", "apple", "sour apple"], "pizza" -> 1 ["apple", "pizza", "orange", "apple", "sour apple"], "sour" -> 0 ["sour", "soiree", "Sour", "sour", "sour"], "sour" -> 3 [], "banana" -> 0

+Add Up the Numbers
+Prompt:

+Write a function that takes in a number.
+Return the sum of all the numbers from the first number passed in to the second number you passed in.
+For example, if we pass in 1 and 4, we'd return 1 + 2 + 3 + 4 = 10.

+Example clarifying questions:

+Can the number passed in be negative?
+No.
+Can the number be zero?
+No.
+Will it always be a number?
+Yes.
+Example test cases:

+addItUp(1, 4) -> 10
+addItUp(2, 6) -> 20
+addItUp(10,11) -> 21